 4. Now it’s time to make your flower!
 Put your coffee filters together and take your jewel brad, poke it through the center and holding on to the back of the brad, fold your flower petals up like in the picture.
 I think the more crinkled they get, the better they look.
 Once you’re happy with how the flower looks, you can attach it to your card.

 5. Write your Mother’s Day message in metallic sharpie or whatever method you want to use.
 I drew light pencil lines for my daughter as a guide and took the flower out so she could write her message without messing up the flower.

 This 3D flower Mother’s Day card craft is so pretty and we had a lot of fun experimenting with different watercolor techniques to make them.
 Kids will love making these for their moms or grandmas for Mother’s Day or for any occasion.

-Follow my Mother’s Day Pinterest board for more awesome project ideas.
+Follow me on Pinterest for more awesome project ideas.